directus/directus/.changeset/bright-trains-greet.md

 '@directus/app': patch
 ---

-Reduced access token refreshing if it is still fresh
+Reduced the number of session token refreshes if the token is still fresh